tonywied17/youtube-downloader/README.md

 ### Settings Panel

 The application includes a settings panel that allows you to configure the following options:
-- **FFmpeg Path**: Specify the path to your FFmpeg installation.
-- **Video Bitrate**: Choose the desired video bitrate from a predefined list.
 - **Audio Bitrate**: Choose the desired audio bitrate from a predefined list.
-- **Conversion Preset**: Select the encoding speed for FFmpeg (fast, medium, slow).
 - **Output Folder**: Set the folder where downloaded videos and MP3s will be saved.
 The default is a `downloads/` directory relative to the script location, but you can customize it.

 ### MP3 Saving Feature

-- The application allows you to save audio from videos as MP3 files separately.
+- The application allows you to save audio from videos as MP3 files separately in both the GUI and CLI versions.
-- When you check the "Save MP3 Separately" option, the application will create an `mp3s/` folder within the downloaded channel's media folder (e.g., `output_folder/uploader_name/mp3s/`).
+- This will create an `mp3s/` folder within the downloaded channel's media folder (e.g., `output_folder/uploader_name/mp3s/`) and also apply metadata to the track.
 - The MP3 file will be named using the video title, ensuring that special characters are sanitized to prevent file system issues.

 ### Settings Storage

 The settings are stored in a `settings.json` file within the same directory as the executable.
 The application will load these settings at startup, allowing you to customize the behavior of the downloader.
+For the CLI version you modify the settings in `cli.py` directly.

-## Installing Python and Additional Requirements (CLI Only)
+## Installing Python and Additional Requirements (Interactive CLI Only)

-If you wish to run the CLI version, you will need to install Python and the necessary dependencies.
+If you wish to run the Interactive CLI version, you will need to install Python and the necessary dependencies.

 ### Step 1: Install Python